 You can use your freshly made pesto in lots of different ways – try…

-- Stirring through freshly cooked spaghetti with green beans
+- Stirring through freshly cooked spaghetti with green beans and boiled potatoes for an easy midweek dinner.

-- Spooned over grilled chicken or fish
+- Spooned over grilled chicken or fish, serve with roasted potatoes and vegetables.

 - Spoonful added to a fresh tomato soup tastes amazing!